dickwolff/Export-To-Ghostfolio/README.md

 ### eToro

 Login to your eToro account and navigate to "Portfolio".
 Then select "History" in the top menu.
 Next, click on the icon on the far right and select "Account statement".
 Choose the dates of interest and click "Create".
 On the next page, click on the Excel icon on the top right to download the file.
 After downloading, open the file in Excel and delete all the tabs except the "Account Activity" tab.
-Then use Excel to convert the file to CSV.
+Then use Excel to convert the file to CSV (**set the separation character to comma (`,`)**).

 ### Finpension